 Wineries without nexus

-If you do not have nexus in Washington, you must collect use tax on sales of wine delivered to customers in Washington.
+If you do not have nexus in Washington, you must collect and remit use tax on sales of wine delivered to customers in Washington.
 In this case, Retailing B&O tax is not due.